I don’t know about you, but it pains me to see customers cancel. Every time I see the notification in Slack, I get a sick feeling in my stomach.

 In order to get more annual adoption, it’s common to discount plans by 15-25% and show annual pricing on the pricing page, when upgrading, via an email 2-3 months into the customer’s subscription, and at year-end when the expense can be counted towards that year’s tax filing.

 You may even consider giving larger discounts on the plans you want to get more annual billing adoption.
-You can also use a larger discount to kickstart or increase the number of total customers adopting annual billing like in the example below.
+You can also use a larger discount to kickstart or increase the number of total customers adopting annual billing.

 5. Follow up with delinquent customers